Chemical Emergencies

 chemicals.

-It is important to stay calm, listen carefully, and follow all instructions.
+- It is important to stay calm, listen carefully,

 Authorities will decide if evacuation is necessary, based primarily on